Noise Levels in Amity, New Haven, CT | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Amity

 Average noise levels for Amity residents, grouped by direction from the center of Amity.
-Northern Amity carries the highest population-weighted average; Southern Amity carries the lowest.
-Just 25% of residents in Southern Amity live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Northern Amity.
+The highest population-weighted average is in western Amity; the lowest is in southern Amity, where just 38% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Amity